-8. The first sentence appearing in the section entitled "Investment Considerations - Investment considerations relating to the Group - The Group is susceptible to fluctuations in the prices of energy, raw materials and other commodities." appearing on page 25 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following:
+10. The section entitled "Investment Considerations - Investment considerations relating to the Group - The Group is susceptible to fluctuations in the prices of energy, raw materials and other commodities." appearing on page 25 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following: